seddonm1/seddonm1.github.io/content/cv.md

 *April 2021 – March 2024 (3 years)*
 *Sydney, New South Wales, Australia*

-*   Owned the end-to-end ML pipeline as an NVIDIA partner: data collection, labelling, PyTorch model training, evaluation, and production deployment on NVIDIA GPUs exclusively.
+*   Owned the end-to-end ML pipeline as an NVIDIA partner: data collection, labelling, PyTorch model training, evaluation, and production deployment on NVIDIA GPUs exclusively (from Jetson to T4/A100).
 *   Built a high-performance inference framework in Rust (migrated from Python) using NVIDIA DeepStream/GStreamer to maximise GPU utilisation.
-The framework processed tens-of-billions of frames in production with a heavy focus on efficient inference.
+The framework processed tens-of-billions of frames in production with a heavy focus on efficient inference and maximum throughput.
 *   Managed and coached a small team of developers on model building and production deployment.

 ### One Mount Group